 Denial of Service attacks

-A type of trojan that downloads other malware onto your PC.
-The downloader needs to connect to the Internet to download the files.
+A type of Trojan that downloads other malware onto a computer.
+The downloader needs to connect to the internet to download the files.

 Obtaining and publishing private or personally identifiable information about an individual over the internet.
 Information can be obtained through a range of methods including network compromise, social engineering, data breaches, or research.